dimtics/manage-your-datasets/README.md

 With all your datasets in a single database file, you can:
 * add up more dataset to the database at any time.
-* list and see all the datasets in the database at any time.
+* list and view all the datasets in the database at any time.
-* check up the fields or columns that make up each dataset or table.
+* view the fields or columns of each dataset or table.
 * load any dataset directly from the database.
 * drop any dataset or table as you like.

-How to do that?
-Follow the codes in this jupyter notebook.